navapbc/branches/README.md

 ## Using a graph in your own project

-To use a flow control graph in your own project, you will first need to import this library and then create a new instance of a Graph with your own data.
-We will talk about the `sections` and `sectionOrdering` passed to the Graph later; the other parameters are detailed in the [Graph source file](src/Graph.js).
+To use a flow control graph in your own project, you will first need to import this library and then create a new instance of a Navigator with your own graph data.
+We will talk about the `sections` and `sectionOrdering` passed to the Navigator later; the other parameters are detailed in the [Navigator source file](src/Navigator.js).

 ```
 import Graph from "./lib/branches/Graph";